The benefit cap is a limit on the total amount of benefit you can get. It applies to most people aged 16 or over who have not reached pension age.

 - contact the Council’s Benefits Service to ask how someone moving into a spare bedroom would affect your Housing Benefit, or ask about claiming discretionary housing payment towards your housing costs

-- contact the Council’s Housing Service on 020 7361 3008 to get advice on your housing options.
-This could include moving to a smaller property
+- contact the Council’s Housing Service on 020 7361 3008 to get advice on your housing options, including moving to a smaller property

-- call your rent income officer (if you are a KCTMO tenant) on freephone 0800 137 111.
-You can discuss your rent account, affordable payment methods, and help with budgeting and debt problems
+- call your rent income officer (if you are a Kensington and Chelsea Council tenant) on Freephone 0800 137 111 to discuss your rent account, affordable payment methods, help with budgeting and debt problems

-- contact an advice service, such as Citizens Advice, Nucleus Legal Advice Centre, North Kensington Law Centre, or World’s End Neighbourhood Advice Centre.
+- contact a local advice agency, such as Citizens Advice, Nucleus Legal Advice Centre, North Kensington Law Centre, or World’s End Neighbourhood Advice Centre.

 You can see more information about the benefit cap on the Government’s website.